 One of your friends won’t stop talking about it.
 Maybe you saw it on Good Morning America or a commercial during the Olympics.
 Tired of paying for a gym membership you don’t use?
 You’ve come to the right place.

 Note: This is a collection of my answers to the most common Peloton questions; this isn’t meant to be an exhaustive FAQ, but it does cover a lot.
 The hardware specs of the bike tablet, the right way to mount your cleats, and more technical things are all covered better in places like the Reddit pelotoncycle FAQ.

-After being a member of the Official Peloton Rider Group on Facebook for about nine months now, the same questions come up all the time.
+After being a member of the Official Peloton Member Page on Facebook for about 22 months now, the same questions come up all the time.
 Hopefully this will help you avoid asking those same questions, and get you up and spinning faster.